2025 Seed Swap & Scion Exchange

 On the Origins of the Seed Swap and Scionwood Exchange

 The Seed Swap & Scion Exchange was initiated in 1983 by the Maine Tree Crop Alliance (MTCA).
 After several years in Augusta and then several more at Unity College, the event found its home in 1999 when MOFGA moved to our campus in Unity and we partnered with the MTCA and the Maine Seed Savers Network to bring this event to our community.
 The Seed Swap & Scion Exchange has been a beloved annual event ever since!
-Last year, we rang in the 40th year of this annual celebration of seeds and fruit trees.
+In 2023, we rang in the 40th year of this annual celebration of seeds and fruit trees.
 For more details about the origins of this event read Jack Kertesz’ history from his perspective as a founding member of the MTCA here.